ironhack-labs/lab-express-spotify/readme.md

 Spotify is great for streaming music from the app, but they also have a [Web Service](https://en.wikipedia.org/wiki/Web_service) for us developers to play with.

-For purpose of this exercise we will use [spotify-web-api-node](https://www.npmjs.com/package/spotify-web-api-js) npm package.
-This package gives us simple methods to make requests to Spotify, and give us back artists, albums, tracks, and more.
+For purpose of this exercise we will use [`spotify-web-api-node` npm package](https://www.npmjs.com/package/spotify-web-api-js) (this is the link that will take you to the documentation so go ahead and open it).
+As we can find in the docs, this package gives us simple methods to make requests to Spotify, and give us back artists, albums, tracks, and more.

-**In this lab we have two main goals**:
+__In this lab we have two main goals__:

-- we are going to apply our knowledge of GET method and when and why to use req.query and req.params and
+- we are going to apply our knowledge of GET method and when and why to use `req.query` and `req.params` and
-- we are going to practice how to read the documentation (of this npm package particularly) and to use the given examples from the docs to successfully finish all the iterations.
+- we are going to practice how to __read the documentation__ (of this npm package particularly) and to use the given examples from the docs to successfully finish all the iterations.

 ### Registering the app and getting the credentials

-The **Spotify** API will need a `clientId` and `clientSecret` in order to give us permission to make requests and get some data back.
+The __Spotify__ API will need a `clientId` and `clientSecret` in order to give us permission to make requests and get some data back.
 In order to get clientId and clientSecret we have to register our app on the official Spotify Developers web site (you won't be charged for this, neither a credit card information will be required).
 Let's follow these couple of steps:

 1. Navigate to [Spotify Developers](https://developer.spotify.com/my-applications/#!/)
 2. Click on the "LOGIN" button.
 If you do not have an account they will ask you to create one, it´s free :wink:
-3. After the login, click on the **Create an App** button.
+3. After the login, click on the __Create an App__ button.

 The following screens might be outdated since Spotify changed its interface recently, but really they don't matter - just follow the steps, you got this!